 With the collapse of the Soviet Union, there was a period when access to Soviet-era documentation allowed for many of these myths to be challenged, and writers like David Glantz led the way in highlighting the growing skill of the Red Army in the second half of the war.
 We are now surely at a stage where the myths of a superlative Wehrmacht, led by officers of extraordinary genius who were held back only by Hitler and who played no part in the atrocities of the war, can finally be laid to rest.

-The Reckoning: The Defeat of Army Group South, 1944 by Prit Buttar publishes today.
+The Reckoning: The Defeat of Army Group South, 1944 by Prit Buttar is now available in paperback!
 Get your copy from the website now.